 Get outta here.
 This is not the Royal Navy.”
 He said “Mr Ahern, you will leave the ship immediately” and he called out the tender from Harwich.
 He actually ordered me off the ship so I sailed back to Harwich and I

+down there.”
 So Ronan arrived an hour and a half later.
 He gets on the tender and we both go back to the ship - and this is now the middle of the night.
 We get alongside the Mi Amigo and all the searchlights come on.
-Ronan says “get on
+Ronan says

-board” and the Captain says (German accent) “if he comes on the ship, I am leaving”.
+“get on board” and the Captain says (German accent) “if he comes on the ship, I am leaving”.
 So Ronan says “he's coming on.
 You can leave.”
-So they are having this stand-up fight and I have one foot on
+So they are having this stand-up fight and I have one foot

 orders and we weren't the kind of people who took orders.
 We weren't seamen, we were broadcasters.
 So I look back and, when I see Mark Sloane from time to time, he often says to me “Mr Ahern, you will leave the ship